Requirements for clinical and diagnostic sciences, B.S.

 Individuals interested in a radiography career must be able to communicate effectively with patients and other health care professionals.
 The radiologic technologist must display compassion, competence and concern in order to meet the special needs of the patient.
 Direct contact is required when maneuvering the patient into position for various procedures.
 Radiography is a rewarding career that combines patient care with modern medical technology.

 Students may apply for admission into the Radiologic Technology specialization after completing the Clinical and Diagnostic Sciences core curriculum requirements.
 Radiologic Technology is currently the only Clinical and Diagnostic Sciences specialization for which Oakland University holds the programmatic accreditation.
 The admission process occurs during Winter semester prior to the August start date of each year.
-Acceptance into the program is competitive and is based on Math and Science grade point average, personal interview and letters of recommendation.
+Acceptance into the program is competitive and based on math and science grade point average, personal interview and letters of recommendation.
 Applicants are required to have current CPR (“Healthcare Provider”) certification through the American Heart Association.
 Patient contact experience, volunteering with patients and advanced course work are considered favorably in the admissions process.
-The junior and senior years consist of didactic work at Oakland University and supervised clinical experience in the Radiologic Technology Department at Beaumont.
+The didactic course work is completed at Oakland University and the supervised clinical experience in the Radiologic Technology Department at Beaumont Health.

 Radiologic technology specialization professional course requirements